 The idea of traveling with friends can be very appealing.
 Obviously you like your friends, otherwise, you would not classify them as such.

 However, you must remember the benefits of traveling with friends go hand in hand with the risks.
 To put it another way, just because you enjoy hanging out or connecting regularly with your friends, does not mean you will maintain that positive relationship on an extended 24/7 basis.

 Most vacations will see you spending every hour of every day for 1 or more week/s together.
 So what tips do the four friends have to help you keep things harmonious and fun?

-We know that some people simply cannot travel in groups, whether it be the inability to let go of total control, or not wanting to upset others by speaking up about what they want to do.
-Fortunately, for our Four Friends to travel it is effortless and enjoyable.
+We know that some people simply cannot travel in groups, whether it’s because of an unwillingness to let go of total control, or not wanting to upset others by speaking up about what they want to do.
+Fortunately, for our Four Friends traveling together is effortless and enjoyable.
 So we are constantly asked how do we make it work?
-The answer is quite simple really, just as it is in marriage – communication and compromise is the key.
+The answer is quite simple really – communication and compromise is the key.

 We feel extremely blessed that we have friends who we can share the adventure with.
-There has never ever been one fight, one argument or not even a temper raised.
+There has never ever been one fight, one argument or not even a raised voice.
 We haven’t even complained behind one another’s back, you might call it lucky – we call it friendship, respect, and love.